Bringing illumination to our source of suffering

-I don't how many times I’ve heard that phrase uttered.
-And I’m fairly certain those who repeat it are only parroting something they’ve heard but do not understand.
+I don't how many times I’ve heard this quote, but I do know that very often those who repeat it are only parroting something they’ve heard, but do not understand.
 Moreover, I am very aware it is often offered without empathy or compassion.

 While there is spiritual truth within the idea, the way it is typically used suggests people are choosing to suffer.
 Nothing could be further from the truth.
-The fact that we so often conclude that to be the case is simply evidence of a deeply ingrained cultural tendency to blame people for their own difficulties.
+The fact that we often think that's the case is simply evidence of a deeply ingrained cultural tendency to blame people for their own difficulties.

 As I have studied this idea, it has become clearer and clearer that no one chooses to suffer.
-And yet, suffering certainly occurs.
+And yet, for all of us suffering certainly occurs.

 “Here's how I've come to understand it, Monica.
-Suffering tells me there is something to which I have unknowingly become attached.
+Suffering tells me there is something of which I have become unknowingly attached.
 That’s a fine word offered by the Buddha to describe the source of all suffering.
 It is the nature of being human to become attached, and it occurs when we are not aware.
-Think of it as a kind of mesmerism that steals into our consciousness without our knowledge or consent.
+Think of it as something that steals into our consciousness without our knowledge or consent.

 With a great deal of inner work we can gain quite a bit of relief from the tendency to become attached.
 That does not mean we become emotionless, rather that we do not fall prey to thinking that our identity or well-being-ness is dependent on some person, creature, place or circumstance.
 In order to achieve such freedom, we must bring awareness to the tendency, to begin to see the potential mesmerism as it arises.
 When we bring the light of awareness to it, the attachment does not need to form.